E15

 - Clean dust: Gently remove dust from the control compartment to improve heat dissipation.

-- Replace sensor or PCB: If E15 appears even at normal ambient temperature, the internal sensor or PCB may be faulty and require replacement.
+- Replace sensor or PCB: If E15 appears even at normal ambient temperature, the internal sensor or PCB may be defective and require replacement.

 Advertisements